IkigaiLabsETH/kaipulse/VOLTAGE_ISSUE.md

 ---

+## Remediation: Fallback Logic Added
+To improve reliability and aid debugging, we updated the `/api/lightning/create-invoice` endpoint with a fallback mechanism:

+- The API first attempts to create an invoice using the `ln-service` library (gRPC/REST abstraction).
+- If this fails (e.g., due to library or connection issues), it automatically attempts a direct REST call to the Voltage LND node using the documented API (`/v1/invoices`), passing the macaroon in the header.
+- The response now includes a `usedFallback` field to indicate which method succeeded.
+- If both methods fail, a 500 error is returned and the error is logged for further investigation.

+**Benefits:**
+- Helps isolate whether issues are with the node, credentials, or the `ln-service` library.
+- Provides a backup path for invoice creation, improving reliability during node or library issues.
+- Improves error logging and observability for future troubleshooting.

+---

 ## Next Actions
 - [ ] Restart the node from the Voltage dashboard and monitor for successful peer connections.
 - [ ] Verify network/firewall settings to ensure the node can reach DNS seeds and peers.